monkeyscage/d20/README.md

 It can be the World (on the ground), or an inventory that is in the same place where you are, or an inventory you own in your native inventory.
 The ERC20 calls the world/place/inventory and notifies the weight of the item/s.
 Now the world/place/inventory has a new balance and in case it is an inventory it has an updated weight.
+The world is totally full of things on the ground.
+So many that you can't even recognize them all.
+In fact if you don't know the identity (address) of an ERC20 you can't see it.

 ## ATTACK ##